W. Jayasiri

 Weerapullige Jayasiri (1 May 1947 – 22 September 2024), popularly known as W. Jayasiri, was a Sri Lankan actor in film, television and on stage, and who also worked as a script writer and lyricist.

 Personal life

 Jayasiri was born in Hirimbura, Galle on 1 May 1947.
 He had three brothers.
-His first school was Kithulampitiya Central Girls' College.
-Then he moved to Matara, and studied at Sumangala Vidyalaya.
-Next he attended St. Thomas' College, Matara until S.S.C exam.
-He was revoked from the school due to his misbehaviours and finally attended Vidyaloka College, Galle.
+His first school was Kithulampitiya Central Girls' College, before he moved to Matara and studied at Sumangala Vidyalaya.
+Next he attended St. Thomas' College, Matara until his SSC exam and subsequently attended Vidyaloka College, Galle.

-Jayasiri was selected to University of Colombo for higher studies on Economics, Indian history and Sinhala.
-At the university, he engaged in several drama festivals and also worked as the editor of drama circle.
-At that time he organized drama festivals where he met Sugathapala de Silva, and became close friends.
+Jayasiri stucied Economics, Indian history and Sinhala at the University of Colombo, where he was the editor of the drama circle.
+There, he met and befriended fellow actor Sugathapala de Silva.

-After series of losses in drama career, he went to Saudi Arabia for work in US company.
-After few years, he returned and started to play in drama again.
-He was married and the couple has two daughters.
+After working in Saudi Arabia for a few years, he returned and resumed his drama career.
+He was married and had two daughters with his wife.

 Death

 Jaysiri died in Colombo on 22 September 2024, at the age of 77.